rydmike/flex_color_scheme/README.md

 #### If I don't Use the Predefined Schemes, Why Should I Use FlexColorScheme?

 The purposes with the FlexColorScheme package is to:
-* Be enable easy switching among multiple color schemes in an app.
+* Enable easy switching among multiple color schemes in an app.
 * Address some gaps in Flutter's default color scheme based themes.
 * Provide an easy way to make themes with primary color branded backgrounds and surfaces, and to easily vary this branding strength.
-* Provide an easy toggle for different app bar styles, without the need to make a custom theme for it manually every time.
+* Provide an easy toggle for different app bar styles, without the need to manually make a custom theme for it every time.
 * Provide optional support for a **true black** mode for dark themes.
 * Be able to quickly swap the primary and secondary color definitions, if you want to try your theme the other way around.

-Additionally, FlexColorScheme introduces a way to make "lazy" quick toned ColorScheme based themes from just a single light scheme color, even its dark scheme counterpart can be made from this single color definition.
+Additionally, FlexColorScheme introduces a way to make "lazy" quick toned `ColorScheme` like themes from just a single light scheme color.
+Even its dark scheme counterpart can be made from this single color definition.
 To understand how this can be done, it is recommended to go through the tutorial in this readme file.

 If you like and need the above features, then FlexColorScheme may fit your theming requirements even if you do not